-- 4.13 Affordable housing is defined as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market1. - 4.14 The NPPF allows for the provision of affordable housing through rural exception sites.
+- 4.13 Affordable housing is defined as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market2. - 4.14 The NPPF allows for the provision of affordable housing through rural exception sites.
 These are additional housing sites that are used to meet defined affordable housing needs in rural areas where up-to-date survey evidence shows that local need exists.
 This enables small sites to be used specifically for affordable housing in small rural communities that would not normally be considered because, for example, they fall outside local plan development boundaries. - 4.15 One of the ways local needs can be demonstrated is through a housing need survey or up-to-date evidence of local housing need.
-In addition Core Strategy Policy CS.15 allows local needs schemes within and adjacent to settlements including small-scale community-led schemes to meet a need identified by that community. - 4.16 The 2014 Housing Needs Survey commissioned by the Parish Council through Warwickshire Rural Community Council concluded that there were 3 specific housing needs; 1 two-bedroom home for rent; 1 two-bedroom house for shared ownership; and 1 two-bedroom house or bungalow for local market ownership.
+In addition Core Strategy Policy CS.15 allows local needs schemes within and adjacent to settlements including small-scale community-led schemes to meet a need identified by that community.

-1 Definitions of general housing terms' Ministry of Housing, Communities & Local Government, 14/11/12
+2 Definitions of general housing terms' Ministry of Housing, Communities & Local Government, 14/11/12

-- 4.17 For the purposes of local needs housing for Policy H2 this will be based on a local connection with the Parish.
-A local connection is defined as: - Someone who has lived in the Parish for a minimum of 6 months - Someone who has previously lived in the Parish for 6 out of the last 12 months or 3 out of 5 years - Someone who has close family connection2 residing in the Parish for at least 3 years - Someone who has full or part-time work in the Parish and has been employed for at least 6 months - Someone who can otherwise demonstrate a connection to the Parish. - 4.18 To satisfy the local connection criteria an applicant only has to meet one of the above points, although many may have more than this.
+- 4.16 The 2014 Housing Needs Survey commissioned by the Parish Council through Warwickshire Rural Community Council concluded that there were 3 specific housing needs; 1 two-bedroom home for rent; 1 two-bedroom house for shared ownership; and 1 two-bedroom house or bungalow for local market ownership. - 4.17 For the purposes of local needs housing for Policy H2 this will be based on a local connection with the Parish.
+A local connection is defined as: - Someone who has lived in the Parish for a minimum of 6 months - Someone who has previously lived in the Parish for 6 out of the last 12 months or 3 out of 5 years - Someone who has close family connection3 residing in the Parish for at least 3 years - Someone who has full or part-time work in the Parish and has been employed for at least 6 months - Someone who can otherwise demonstrate a connection to the Parish. - 4.18 To satisfy the local connection criteria an applicant only has to meet one of the above points.
+The Parish Council will work closely with the District Council to ensure local housing is available to local people, where applicable.